agentsoz/bdi-abm-integration/examples/conservation/report/README.md

 ## Understanding the impact of Extension Officers visits (Phase 1)

-This experiment introduces the notion of extension offcier visits.
+This experiment introduces the notion of extension officer visits.
 In this phase, it is assumed that the extension office has sufficient funds to support officer visits to each landholder that has an active contract.
 Won contracts stay active for 3 years in the model, and all landholders with active contracts are visited once per round.
 The impact of a visit on a landholder is a boost in her conservation ethic (along the S-curve).

 The types of agents over time for HC75 is very similar with or without visits.
 For HC25 though, we see an interesting effect from the visits.
 In the early rounds, the number of HC agents increases due to the boost in conservation ethics from the visits.
 However, after around 10 rounds, we find that the HC population as a whole stays fairly constant.
 Within the HC population, those with high profit motive (HCHP) continue to increase in numbers, while those with low profit motive (HCLP) start to decrease.
 The overall impact is that by round 30, almost all landholders in the population have a high profit motive!